 Breach by Olumide Popoola and Annie Holmes: Footnotes

 Olumide Popoola is a Nigerian German writer of long and short fiction, based in London.
 Her publications include essays, poetry, short stories, the novella this is not about sadness and the play text Also by Mail.
 She lecturers creative writing, currently as associate lecturer at Goldsmiths College.

 Annie Holmes was born in Zambia and raised in Zimbabwe.
 Many years later, she left southern Africa and filmmaking to enrol in a writing programme in California.
 Her short fiction has been published in Zimbabwe, South Africa and the US, and a novella-length memoir – Good Red – in Canada.
 She co-edited two collections of oral narratives in McSweeney’s Voice of Witness series: Hope Deferred and Underground America.
 She now lives in the UK

 The Calais Jungle (known officially as Camp de la Lande) was a refugee and migrant encampment in the vicinity of Calais, France that existed from January 2015 to October 2016.
 At its peak it housed some 10,000 people but was never officially designated as a refugee camp.
 In the absence of official humanitarian aid, volunteers stepped in, distributing clothing and food.

 Initially The Jungle was tolerated by the authorities but as it expanded, tensions surfaced between the camp and the local community.
 Truck drivers and local farmers became more vocal, accusing the migrants of “wilful destruction” of property.
 The opposition culminated in police action in October 2016 to destroy the camp and disperse the migrants to other locations across France

 Breach was book number 6 in my #20booksofsummer reading project.
-I’m also counting it towards my #21in21 project where I’m aiming to read 21 books from my “owned but unread” stacks.
+I’m also counting it as book 10 in my #21in21 project where I’m aiming to read 21 books from my “owned but unread” stacks.